Robert Scott (businessman, born 1946)

-Robert "Bob" Scott born in 1946 is an American businessman currently living in Naples, Florida.
+Robert "Bob" Scott (born 1946) is an American businessman currently living in Naples, Florida.
 He formerly served as the President and chief operating officer of Morgan Stanley.
 He was part of the famous Wall Street "Gang of Eight" involved in the ousting of former Morgan Stanley CEO Philip J. Purcell.
 He continues to work in business and is a member of many corporate boards as well as a board member of various philanthropic organizations.

 Early life

 Scott was born in Montclair, New Jersey.

 He graduated from Williams College in 1968 with a degree in Economics and then from the Stanford Graduate School of Business in 1970.
 Scott currently serves on the Board of Trustees of Williams.
 He also formerly served on the Advisory Council of the Stanford Graduate School of Business.